-Section 23-202.
-Class II Gaming
+23-202.
+Class II Gaming.

-The term "Class II gaming" means:
+The Term "Class II Gaming" Means:

 - (a) Bingo: The game of chance which is played for prizes, including monetary prizes, with cards bearing numbers or other designations, in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined, and in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards.
-Electronic, computer or technological aides -- such as computer-generated number sequences -- can be used in connection with Class II bingo, so long as all players are playing against each other to achieve the same sequences. - (b) Other games of chance: Games similar to bingo, including, if played at the same location as bingo, pull-tabs, lotto, punch boards, tip jars of a designated winning number or numbers, color or colors, symbol or symbols determined by chance, and non-banking card games.
+Electronic, computer or technological aides-such as computer rated number sequences-can be used in connection with Class II bingo, so long as all players are playing against each other to achieve the same sequence. - (b) Other games of chance: Games similar to bingo, including, If played at the same location as bingo, pull-tabs, lotto, punch boards, tip jars of a designated winning number or numbers, color or colors, symbol or symbols determined by chance, and instant bingo. and non-banking card games, provided the nonbanking card games are operated in compliance with state law and regulations.

-Section 23-203.
-Class III Gaming
+23-203.
+Class III Gaming.

-"Class III gaming" means all forms of gaming that are not Class I or Class II gaming, including:
+"Class III gaming" means all forms of gaming that are not Class I or Class II gaming, including, but not limited to: